The Areopagus Hill in Athens Greece

 View from Pnyx Hill across from Acropolis and Areopagus Hills (under the cloud in the photo)

-From Areopagus, you can walk downhill towards the pedestrian of Thision area that will guide you to the Pnyx, observatory, and other cool spots.
-Climb to the top of Pnyx Hill for an awesome Acropolis view and walk to the Philopappou Hill.
+From Areopagus, you can walk downhill towards the pedestrian path of Thision that will guide you to the Pnyx, observatory, and other cool spots.
+Climb to the top of Pnyx Hill for an awesome Acropolis view and walk to Philopappou Hill.

 Tips about Visiting Areopagus